 aircraft frequently kill friendly ground troops by accident.
 In June 2014, a

-This occurred in a benign daytime, clear weather, environment with no enemy
+This occurred in a daytime, clear weather, environment with no enemy

 anti-aircraft weaponry.
 An